ligerlac/torchlogix/INSTALLATION_SUPPORT.md

 ---

-`difflogic` has been tested with PyTorch versions between 1.9 and 1.13.
+`torchlogix` has been tested with PyTorch versions between 1.9 and 1.13.

 ---